Campus for Hope

 Las Vegas NV | In Design

-With support from local Architect of Record TSK Architects, David Baker Architects is leading design on five mixed-use residential dormitories that form the backbone of a 12-building transitional housing campus, which also includes central dining, gymnasium, childcare, medical and behavioral health facilities, and a chapel.
+In collaboration with local architect TSK Architects, David Baker Architects is leading design on five mixed-use residential dormitories that form the backbone of a 12-building transitional housing campus, which also includes central dining, gymnasium, childcare, medical and behavioral health facilities, and a chapel.
 The project builds upon the demonstrated success of the campus model at Haven for Hope, a similar facility under the same management in San Antonio.

 The master plan, completed in fall 2025, and subsequent building design development is a collaboration among TSK Architects, e4H Architecture, DBA, and Design Workshop Landscape Architects, with Grand Canyon Development and Campus for Hope.
 The master plan is organized around a central promenade in order to create an active, tight-knit community vibe.
 The promenade stitches together and lends a clear order to the various, complex program elements.
 These are arranged along the promenade to physically reinforce the client’s journey.